AnastasiosTsak/LearnAnalytics-DoingDataAnalysisusingRandMicrosoftROpen/README.md

 Welcome to R for Business Analysts Repository.
 You can find the latest materials from the workshop here.
 This course is intended for data scientists and who want to sharpen their R skills by working on analyzing a real dataset.
 This course can also be viewed as a preperatory course for learning Microsoft R's `RevoScaleR` package for handling large datasets.

+You will find all the rendered course content in `student_resources`.
+If you wish to run the code you can open the Rmd files in `instructor_resources` in your R IDE.

 ## Course overview

 Please refer to the [course syllabus](https://microsoft.sharepoint.com/teams/LearnAnalytics/Pages/CourseDetail.aspx#139) for the full syllabus.